-Creating a successful employee share scheme (ESS) is all about careful planning.
-Because there are so many ways you can structure an employee share scheme, it is important to keep a few basic principles in mind.
+Creating a successful employee share scheme (ESS) or employee share option plan (ESOP) is all about careful planning.
+Because there are so many ways you can structure an ESS or ESOP, it is important to keep a few basic principles in mind.

 1. Make it attractive to participants.